 First Bytes aims to dispel myths about computer science, as well as intrigue young women with the potential of computing and the excitement of problem-solving.
 This program is offered to juniors and senior girls who reside in Texas.
 Specifically, this week-long experience offers participants the opportunity to get hands-on programming experience, visit research labs and learn about the newest technology.

 Application deadline: March 13

-This week-long residential program’s goal is to build community among women who aspire to be engineers and strengthen self-confidence among high school girls; specifically, those who are interested in STEM.
+This week-long residential high school summer program’s goal is to build a community among women who aspire to be engineers and strengthen self-confidence among high school girls; specifically, those who are interested in STEM.
 The program introduces rising 11th and 12th-grade girls to the fundamental principles and concepts of engineering, as well as the influences of engineering on society.
 Students attend engineering lectures conducted by faculty and guest lecturers, conduct laboratory experiments, and observe laboratory demonstrations.
 Additionally, they participate in tours of campus labs and facilities and meet with professional engineers.